 Macular degeneration, also sometimes referred to as age-related macular degeneration (AMD), is a health condition that involves central loss of vision as a result of damage to the retina of the eye.
 There are several other symptoms of the condition, which will be detailed in this article.

-The initial symptoms of macular degeneration typically involve blurring of vision in the center of the vision field, although the peripheral vision is not affected.
+The initial symptoms of macular degeneration typically involve blurring of vision in the center of the visual field, although the peripheral vision is not affected.
 It is not usually painful and patients primarily notice the visual effects.

 There is a distinct loss of visual acuity and individuals find it difficult to focus on fine detail, which makes activities such as reading and driving problematic.
 Particularly when the safety of other individuals is involved, such as when driving, individuals with macular degeneration should refrain from these activities altogether.
 Sensibility to contrast is also reduced, with the loss of ability to distinguish between focus and background objects, such as faces against a background.